KrzysztofStaron/windowed-todo/README.md

 #### State

 - `mousePosition`: Current mouse position.
-- `windowRefs`: Array of references to the window elements.
+- `windowRefs`: Array of references to the window elements, it length setermines the max number of active windows not counting the EditWindow
 - `lengths`: Array of lengths of the task lists, used to bulletproof editing window.
-- `windows`: Array of `TaskList` objects representing the current windows.
+- `windows`: Array of `TaskList` objects representing the current windows. **Upon change it automaticly sets first window visiblity to false if number of visible windows exceeds the length of windowRefs**
 - `editingTasks`: Array of tasks currently being edited.
 - `editingIndex`: Index of the task currently being edited.
-- `windowID`: ID of the currently active window.
+- `windowID`: ID of window of the currently edited task.

 #### Functions